Visit the Andean Inca Capital of the Ingenious Incas

 Road safety Peru/your country

 Another smaller church, Iglesia del Triunfo, is built together with the Cathedral.
-On one of the other sides of Plaza de Armas, the other spectacular church, the Church of the Society of Jesus, Iglesia de la Compania de Jesus, flanks the plaza.
-It was founded by the Jesuit Order (Saint Ignatius of Loyola).
-It has its own Saint Ignatius of Loyola University, which today constitutes the Universidad Nacional San Antonio de Abad.
+On another side of Plaza de Armas, the other spectacular church, the Church of the Society of Jesus, Iglesia de la Compania de Jesus, flanks the plaza.
+It was founded by the Jesuit Order (Saint Ignatius of Loyola) and has its own Saint Ignatius of Loyola University, which today constitutes the Universidad Nacional San Antonio de Abad.

 Plaza de Armas is the focal point of many events.
-At one moment it is the centre of a vigorous demonstration parading with banners.
-The next it is a vibrant stirring carnival.
+At one moment, it is the centre of a vigorous demonstration parading with banners.
+At the next, it is a vibrant carnival.
 Various schools participate – and it is a huge event!
-The spectacularly dressed carnival participants parade with each their group, accompanied by lively and rhythmic music.
-People gather to be part of the fascinating carnival procession and the watching crowd easily covers the stairs to the Cathedral.
+The spectacularly dressed carnival participants parade with their groups, accompanied by lively and rhythmic music.
+People gather to be part of the fascinating carnival procession, and the watching crowd completely covers the stairs to the Cathedral.

-Other famous festivals in Cusco include the Inca Sun Festival, Inti Raymi, in June, which takes places at the ruins of Sacsayhuaman.
+Other famous festivals in Cusco include the Inca Sun Festival, Inti Raymi, in June, which takes place at the ruins of Sacsayhuaman.

 Visit the immense, covered San Pedro Market or Mercado Central de San Pedro in Cusco.
-It is gigantic with a whole section for any type of product, whether it is potatoes, bread, cheese, chicken, flowers, street food or woven textiles.
-You will wish that you had reason to buy and try a wide range of these amazing products!
-The crowd in there is a mixture of locals shopping and fascinated tourists.
-It is also the place to find souvenirs like woven blankets, alpaca jumpers or hats.
+It is gigantic, with an entire section for any product, whether it is potatoes, bread, cheese, chicken, flowers, street food or woven textiles.
+You will wish you had a reason to buy and try a wide range of these fantastic products!
+The crowd there is a mixture of locals shopping and fascinated tourists.
+It is also the appropriate place to find souvenirs like woven blankets, alpaca jumpers or hats.
 However, it is the tourist marketplace in Cusco.
-If you want to find the more local stuff (and pay more local prices), there are others streets and markets to go to.
+If you want to find local stuff (and pay more local prices), there are other streets and markets in the city.

 The female vendors offer pineapple slices, bananas, snacks, corn and street food from their wheelbarrows and carts.
-Also freshly slaughtered meat, appetizing olives, rice and exotic fruits are to be found among multicoloured fabrics, woven dolls and an abundance of hats, socks and scarfs.
-There is a myriad of people in the street, a jumble of vendors, eager shoeshine boys and busy inhabitants.
-Not surprisingly the descendants of the Incas in Peru all contribute to the uniqueness and culture of the charming, ancient Inca capital.
+Also, freshly slaughtered meat, appetising olives, rice, and exotic fruits are among multicoloured fabrics, woven dolls and an abundance of hats, socks and scarfs.
+A myriad of people are in the street, not to mention a jumble of vendors, eager shoeshine boys and inhabitants in a hurry.
+Not surprisingly, the descendants of the Incas in Peru contribute to the uniqueness and culture of the charming, ancient Inca capital.

 Other markets to consider are the local Saturday Baratillo Market in Avenida del Ejército, the local Mercado Artesanal in Avenida Tullumayo or just the local streets south of the historic centre.